 I haven’t owned a dog since I was a child, but I do have a fondness for them, especially in sepia.
 I don’t collect postcards, but I do have published books full of old photographs and cards, and six of them are about dogs!

-All of them are full of the most wonderful images of people with their dogs.
-‘Prince and other Dogs 1850-1940’ by Libby Hall was the one which started it all off.
+All are full of wonderful images of people with their dogs.
+‘Prince and other Dogs’ by Libby Hall was the one which started it all off.

 My second photograph is of my paternal grandfather, Sam, in 1902.
 The only one we have of him as a boy.
 Sitting next to him is his big sister, Sarah, known by my Dad as Aunt Cis; she was the sweetshop lady in my post, 'Open All Hours’.
 We don’t know anything about the dog, but he does have a look of Montmorency about him.
 He’s looking quizically at the camera and I bet he’s contemplating mischief of some sort, which is why Sam is holding on to him.